Argonaute: Functional domains and mechanism

-The Argonaute (AGO) gene family encodes for six characteristic domains: N- terminal (N), Linker-1 (L1), PAZ, Linker-2 (L2), Mid, and a C-terminal PIWI domain.
+The Argonaute (AGO) gene family encodes six characteristic domains: N- terminal (N), Linker-1 (L1), PAZ, Linker-2 (L2), Mid, and a C-terminal PIWI domain.

-The name for the PAZ domain is an acronym made from the gene names of Drosophila piwi, Arabidopsis argonaute-1, and Arabidopsis zwille (also known as pinhead, and later renamed argonaute-10), where the domain was first recognized to be conserved.
+The PAZ domain is named for Drosophila Piwi, Arabidopsis Argonaute-1, and Arabidopsis Zwille (also known as pinhead, and later renamed argonaute-10), where the domain was first recognized to be conserved.
 The PAZ domain is an RNA binding module that recognizes single-stranded 3′ ends of siRNA, miRNA and piRNA, in a sequence independent manner.

-The Drosophila PIWI protein gave its name to this characteristic motif.
+PIWI is named after the Drosophila Piwi protein.
 Structurally resembling RNaseH, the PIWI domain is essential for the target cleavage.
-The active site with aspartate – aspartate – glutamate triad harbors a divalent metal ion, necessary for the catalysis.
-Family members of AGO that lost this conserved feature during evolution will lack the cleavage activity.
-In human AGO, the PIWI motif also mediates protein-protein interaction at the PIWI box, where it binds to Dicer at one of the RNase III domain.
+The active site with aspartate–aspartate–glutamate triad harbors a divalent metal ion, necessary for the catalysis.
+Family members of AGO that lost this conserved feature during evolution lack the cleavage activity.
+In human AGO, the PIWI motif also mediates protein-protein interaction at the PIWI box, where it binds to Dicer at an RNase III domain.